56.67% Return on Investment: Union Pacific Railroad

 When a value investor utilizes the four core principles of value investing, good returns follow.
 This is an example with Union Pacific Railroad.

-On February 27, 2020 I used the excess cash in my Railroad Fund and purchased 8.268268 shares of Union Pacific Railroad.
+On February 27, 2020, I used the excess cash in my Railroad Fund and purchased 8.268268 shares of Union Pacific Railroad.
 The buy price was $156.39.
 See my article written on the 27th of February: Railroad Fund Update for confirmation.
 Including $1 per share for transaction costs, I invested $1,304.65 to purchase those 8 shares.
 Today, when the market opened, the trigger for the sale occurred.
 Based on the value investing principle I’ve written about over several articles and a book: Value Investing with Business Ratios, my sale price was set for $182.54.
 After paying transaction fees, I netted $1,501.02.
 The gain equals $196.37.

-I didn’t know this until today after doing my research, since I was an owner of record on February 28th, I earned a dividend of 97 cents per share; thus, on March 30th, my railroad fund received $8.02.
+I didn’t know this until today, after doing my research.
+Since I was an owner of record on February 28th, I earned a dividend of 97 cents per share; thus, on March 30th, my railroad fund received $8.02.
 Just another benefit of the investing principle here.

 Altogether, I earned $204.39 over 99 days.
 This equates to a simple annual return of 56.67%.

 Again, value investing is a systematic process of investing whereby the investor uses ratios and comparative analysis of similar investments over an extended period of time.
 In this case, I compared the six publicly traded Class I railways in the United States.
-Then based on the results, I exercise buy and sell points for each stock within the fund.
+Then, based on the results, I exercise buy and sell points for each stock within the fund.
 In this case, Union Pacific Railroad’s prior peak (high selling price) was $188.96.
 From the analysis, I determined that a minimum 17% drop in price from the peak warranted a buy trigger.
 In my evaluation of Union Pacific Railroad, I determined that the opportunity to buy only happens about once every 3 years.
-The coronavirus market impact was the underlying force to drive the price down.
+The coronavirus market impact was the underlying force to drove the price down.
 I took advantage of this and bought low and sold high, the number one tenet of business.

 Principles of Value Investing